seraaaaaaaa/flutter_firebase_chat/README.md

 # Firebase AI Chat App

-This is a real-time chat application built with Flutter, integrated with Firebase services and the ChatGPT API.
+This is a real-time chat application built with Flutter, integrated with Firebase services and ChatGPT API.
 The app provides a seamless chat experience with AI-powered responses, user authentication, and cloud-based data storage.

 ## Features